-15 best Christmas markets around the world
+The world's 15 best Christmas markets

 There are regular craft demonstrations as well as dancing games around the Christmas tree.
 You can also make your own decorations at a Christmas workshop.

-Skansen is also home to a small zoo with Nordic animals, so you can combine your Christmas market shopping with some reindeer spotting.
+What makes it special: Skansen is also home to a small zoo with Nordic animals, so you can combine your Christmas market shopping with some reindeer spotting.

 Advent in Zagreb has been voted the most popular Christmas market destination.